Noh Rahman: Singapore

 Initially Noh was working with the Singapore national team as the team fitness coach in January 2017 but in January 2019, Noh was promoted to assistant coach where he work under head coach, Tatsuma Yoshida until 2021.

 Lion City Sailors

 After Home United was rebranded as Lion City Sailors as the new privatised club owned, Noh joined Aurelio Vidmar as his assistant coach at the club in January 2020.
 Noh also worked under new Korean head coach Kim Do-hoon until his departure from the club where Noh also left.

 Tampines Rovers

-In January 2023, Noh joined Tampines Rovers where he worked under head coach Gavin Lee and also under Akbar Nawas in June 2025.
-On 12 September 2025, Noh was promoted to permanent head coach role after the club depart ways with Akbar Nawas giving Noh the chance to manage a club on permanent basis.
+In January 2023, Noh joined Tampines Rovers where he worked under head coach Gavin Lee and assistant coach Akbar Nawas in June 2025.
+On 12 September, Noh was promoted to permanent head coach role after the club parted ways with former head coach Akbar.
+On 14 February 2026, Noh left the club after a mutual agreement.